 Top accolades: Two NBA titles, two All-NBA selections, 10 All-Stars

 Had his peak come 20 years later, it’s fascinating to ponder what Ray Allen’s numbers might have looked like, as his bombastic style of play consisting of shooting a ton of threes would have fit wonderfully in today’s NBA.
-Still, Allen carved out a Hall-of-Fame career in his era anyway as one of the best shooters ever, and arguably owns the biggest shot in league history under his belt from Game 6 of the 2013 Finals.
+Still, Allen carved out a Hall-of-Fame career in his era anyway as one of the best shooters ever.

 Top accolades: Two All-NBA selections, eight All-Stars